 ---- IMPORTANT NOTICE ----

-D-Troop website will be shutting down as of April 2024.
+In April 2024, D-Troop website will be shutting down.

 I began the website way back in May 1988 in my effort to locate friends I left behind in 1970.
-It began with only one photo, the Dtroop patch and my contact information.
-The response was immediate, with a call from Bob Parsons and soon after a call from my good friend, Gary Krehbiel.
+It began with only one photo of my original Dtroop patch along with my contact information.
+The response was immediate, with a call from Bob Parsons within the first week.
+Soon afterward, I received a call from my good friend, Gary Krehbiel.
 The site has been so very rewarding and therapeutic for me and I will miss all the communication.
 However the time has come to call it quits.

 If there is anything you would like from the website, please contact me and I'll do my best to fulfill your request.
 If you think you would like to order anything from the giftshop, now is the time.

-I would like to especially thank you all those that provided information to the website and a special thanks for all the generous donations to help keep the site up and running.
+I would like to especially thank you all those that provided photos and related information for the website and a special thanks for all the generous donations to help keep the site up and running.

-Wishing you all the best.
+Wishing you all the very best.
 Stay healthy, and God bless you all for your service.

 To all those that served and sacraficed for our country.